MTG/freesound-datasets/README.md

 - allow people to see the ongoing progress in a **transparent** manner
 - concentrate **discussion** from the community

-We would like the community to get involved and to share comments and suggestions with us and other users.
+We would like the community to get involved and to **share comments and suggestions** with us and other users.
 Feel free to take a look at the issues and join ongoing discussions, or create a new issue.
 We encourage discussion about several aspects of the datasets and the platform, including but not limited to: faulty audio samples, wrong annotations, annotation tasks protocol, etc. You can check the [Discussion page](https://datasets.freesound.org/fsd/discussion/) on the Freesound Datasets platform for some more ideas for discussion.

-The first dataset created through the Freesound Datasets platform is [FSD](https://datasets.freesound.org/fsd/), which is a large-scale, general-purpose dataset composed of Freesound content annotated with labels from Google’s [AudioSet Ontology](https://research.google.com/audioset/ontology/index.html).
+The first dataset created through the Freesound Datasets platform is [FSD](https://datasets.freesound.org/fsd/): a large-scale, general-purpose dataset composed of [Freesound](https://freesound.org/) content annotated with labels from Google’s [AudioSet Ontology](https://research.google.com/audioset/ontology/index.html).
 All datasets collected through the platform will be openly available under Creative Commons licenses.

 You can find more information about the platform and the creation of FSD in our paper: